 Medical directives like a healthcare power of attorney and living will convey your healthcare wishes in the event that you cannot do so yourself.
 With a healthcare power of attorney, you name another person you trust to make decisions about your medical treatment.
 A living will applies when you are diagnosed with a terminal illness or become physically or mentally incapacitated.
 It allows you to decide now, while you are healthy, how and to what extent you want to receive care in the event you become incapacitated.
 Many people opt to include both types of medical directive in their estate plan.

-Let the estate planning attorneys at Haas Tharrington help you protect your loved ones and your future.
+Let the estate planning attorneys at Haas & Associates help you protect your loved ones and your future.
 To schedule a consultation and learn what we can do for you, contact us or call (919) 783-9669 today.